Keep Your Family Healthy This Summer

-The recent scare of measles resurgence right in our own Southern California theme park, triggered a flurry of calls from worried patients wanting to be tested for immunity against this dreadful virus.
+The recent scare of measles resurgence right in our own Southern California theme park triggered a flurry of calls from worried patients wanting to be tested for immunity against this dreadful virus.
 CDC detectives for months raced to contain the highly contagious disease, which surfaced at Disneyland in December and spread to a half-dozen U.S. states, Mexico and Canada.
 The outbreak sickened 147 people in the U.S., including 131 in California.
 There were no deaths.
 Many who fell ill were not immunized against measles.

 If you aren’t a pregnant woman, healthcare worker, school personnel, or recently infected or immunized, your chances of immunity to either of the three components of the vaccine MMR is really uncertain.
 It’s a simple blood test that reads your immunity to measles, mumps, and rubella.
-If you had the vaccine series consisting of three vaccinations given in early childhood, there is a possiblity that you still retained your immunity.
-The fact that millions of Americans walk around without these potentially life threatening diseases, is attestation that vaccinations do work and many of us are protected.
-The ones who catch the virus from tourists from different parts of the country and world such that happened in Disneyland, are from the crowds that haven’t been as compliant with vaccination schedules.
+If you had the vaccine series consisting of three vaccinations given in early childhood, there is a possibility that you still retained your immunity.
+The fact that millions of Americans walk around without these potentially life-threatening diseases, is attestation that vaccinations do work and many of us are protected.
+The ones who catch the virus from tourists from different parts of the country and world such that happened in Disneyland are from the crowds that haven’t been as compliant with vaccination schedules.
 Shockingly enough, Westside children hold a 15% vaccination exempt rate, equivalent to Sudan’s.

 Set aside your worries, it’s not too late to vaccinate yourself and your children against measles, mumps, and rubella.
 Now that travel season is right around the corner, think twice about leaving without making sure you are immune.
 Immunity can begin as early as 2 weeks and typically one is enough for adults.
 Check out CDC’s MMR vaccination information sheet for further details.